Your Career in Natural Resources

-Finding employment in natural resource occupations, ecology and environmental disciplines can be a challenging adventure.
+Finding employment in natural resource occupations, conservation, ecology and environmental disciplines can be a challenging adventure.
 Competition is stiff, even at the entry level.
 Just like a wolf or a lynx, you'll need endless patience to stalk the perfect job and excellent timing to pounce at the right time.
-Just like the carnivoires, you may not get a second chance, so check the
+Just like the carnivoires, you may not get a second chance.

-Yes, good jobs are hard to find.
+Good jobs are hard to find.
 Yes, getting hired can be difficult.
-But 'hard" and 'difficult' aren't the same as impossible (otherwise salmon wouldn't bother swimming upstream).
+But 'hard' and 'difficult' aren't the same as impossible (otherwise salmon wouldn't bother swimming upstream).
 Get started and don't quit until you've reached your goal.
-If us '50 something' people can do it in a tough job market, you surely can, too.

-Career Categories are at the left, starting with Newest Jobs.
-You should always keep in mind that most environmental jobs websites end up with a mix of listings, not just one profession.
-I've sorted the links into groups based on the most common types of jobs posted at each web site, but you'll want to check related topic categories to do a thorough job search.
-Bookmark your likeliest locations for frequent viewing.
+Career Categories are at the left.
+You should always keep in mind that most environmental jobs websites end up with a mix of listings covering multiple outdoor occupations.
+I've sorted the links into groups based on the most common types of jobs posted at each web site.
+You should check related topic categories to do a thorough job search.
+Bookmark the best sites for frequent visits.

 Links are manually checked.
 However, the web is always changing.
 Web sites move.
 Domain holders change.
 If you follow a link and it's not what you expected to find, please e-mail me with details.
 Also, if you want to share a great outdoor job link, let me know.

 Using Employment Tools and Tips

 READ the 'Read First' article.
 Yes, I know you didn't read it first - so do it now!
 It has tips to improve your job search techniques and will hopefully inspire you, too.
 I've included a personal message, also, for those that are interested.
 That's one of the 'perks' of running your own web site!